-The layers that you define are specific to your game.
-When a collider is created, it is assigned a collision layer with index called
+A project can have up to 64 PhysX collision layers.
+The layers that you define are specific to your project.
+When a PhysX Collider component is added to an entity, it is assigned a collision layer with index called

 Type the name of the layer into an available text field.
 Layer names must be 32 characters or less.

-In the PhysX Collider component, for Collision Layer, choose one of the colliders that you created from the drop-down list.
+In the PhysX Collider component, from the Collision Layer property, choose one of the available collision layers from the drop-down list.

-- If you rename a layer, its references are updated automatically, but you can’t reorder layers.
+- If you rename a layer, its references are updated automatically.